herdianurdin/mp-simple-music-player/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GPL License.
 See [LICENSE](LICENSE) for more information.